swanky-rt/Student-Navigator/assignment-5/README.md

 We introduced a continuous redaction_strength parameter (0.0–1.0) apart from directive to control the degree of privacy applied per scenario.
 This variable enabled reproducible tuning of privacy–utility trade-offs across all scenarios and made the model’s behavior more interpretable.

 #### A3.
-Hijack Style Parameterization (Mild vs. Extreme)
+Hijack Style Quantifying

-The hijack_style tag in attack_defense_sim.py allowed evaluation under mild and extreme hijacking strategies.
-By varying this parameter, we were able to analyze how different attack intensities affect privacy resilience and model leakage rates.
+We added two metrics: *Attack Success Rate* and *Leak Rate*.

+→ See: [Quality Metrics with Justification](#quality-metrics-with-justification) for definitions and formulas of these metrics.

 ### B. Assignment Requirements